SOUND IN FILM AND TV - 2024/5

 Thus, the summative assessment for this module consists of:

-- Coursework – Three assignments - Film sound post-production.
-Sound edit and mix (addresses learning outcomes 2-7).
+- Coursework – Three assignments - Dialogue Edit.
+Effects and Foley edit and Mix (addresses learning outcomes 2-7).

 - Exam – 1.5 hours (addresses learning outcomes 1-4).